Course Design Principles

 Create assignments, quizzes, and tests to assess and give feedback on student learning.

-A more effective, "backwards" design of a course:
+A more effective, "backwards" design of a course: This is a results-focused approach.

 Determine learning goals.